Keschler/Python-Chess-Programm/README.md

         BLACK is playing!
         which figure do you want to choose? zB(g1)
 ## Run:
-    Just download chess.py and run it!
+    Download chess.py and install the chess library with: pip install chess